Oxford: Top Pub Picks in the City of Dreaming Spires

 The Turf Tavern

-On Oxford institution, the Turf is tucked down a narrow alley in the midst of some of Oxford’s most beautiful buildings.
-Dating from the thirteenth century, the higgledy-piggledy rooms are always filled with a mixture of students, residents and tourists enjoying the wide variety of drinks on offer, including many real ales.
+An Oxford institution, the Turf is tucked down a narrow alley in the midst of some of Oxford’s most beautiful buildings.
+Dating from the thirteenth century, the higgledy-piggledy rooms are always filled with a mixture of students, residents, and tourists enjoying the wide variety of drinks on offer, including many real ales.

-The Turf always like to offer something a bit unusual, whether it is marshmallows to roast on the fire in winter or beer festivals and BBQs in summer.
+The Turf always likes to offer something a bit unusual, whether it is marshmallows to roast on the fire in winter or beer festivals and BBQs in summer.

-A scenic 15 or 20 minute walk (or shorter cycle) along the river from the centre of town, past the University Boat Houses, brings you to the pub, which cannot be reached by car.
+A scenic 15 or 20-minute walk (or shorter cycle) along the river from the center of town, past the University Boat Houses, brings you to the pub, which cannot be reached by car.

 NB: The Isis Farmhouse is only open Thursday to Saturday in summer and even shorter hours in winter.
 Check before visiting.